This is a traditional hard bread made in Scandinavia, delicious topped with cheese or pate.

 1 generous tsp caraway, optional

-1. Combine the two flours, caraway if using and the salt.
-Add the sourdough starter, water or if you're using fast action yeast mix until you have a smooth dough.
+1. Combine the two flours, fast action yeast if using, caraway and the salt.
+Mix the sourdough starter, honey and water.
+Now add this the dry ingredients and mix until you have a smooth dough.
 It should be firm, but if it seems too dry, add a little more water, a tablespoon at a time, and work until smooth.

-2. Cover the bowl with cling film and leave to rest overnight (8 hours).
+2. Cover the bowl with cling film and leave to rest overnight at room temperature between 18-23C (8 hours).
 The mixture will only expand slightly but should smell “yeasty” and slightly sour the next day.
 The next day, prepare to bake the crispbread.
 Preheat the oven to 200°C. Have a large baking tray ready in the oven.

 3. Divide the dough into 24, (approximately 25g each).
 Shape each piece into a ball and flatten one at a time into a disc and place on a well-floured work surface (use more rye flour) and roll out as thin as you can – around 1-2mm is an idea.
 Use a fork to prick all over the surface of each crispbread if you don't have a dimpled rolling pin.
 I like baking them with a hole in the middle but that is entirely optional.
 Continue until you've used all the dough.